Le lien vers cette page a été envoyé avec succès aux destinataires.

 FYI

-In the individual PER, compartment 1 is powered by voluntary payments by the plan holder.
+In the individual PER, compartment No. 1 is supplied by the voluntary payments by the plan holder.

-Compartments 2 and 3 are supplied exceptionally in the event of a transfer of savings already set up on another device (for example in the case of a transfer of a company PER to an individual PER, or a transfer of an old Perco).
+Compartments No. 2 and No. 3 are supplied exceptionally in the case of a transfer of savings already constituted on another device (for example in the case of transfer of a company PER on an individual PER, or transfer of a former Perco).

-Unless otherwise stated by you, the management of the sums paid out on the RIP shall be in accordance with the principle of managed management.
-This means that when retirement is distant, savings can be invested in riskier, more remunerative assets.
-As we approach retirement age, savings are increasingly being channeled into less risky assets.
+Unless otherwise stated by you, the management of the amounts paid on the PER is based on the principle of managed management.
+This means that when retirement is far away, savings can be invested in riskier, more rewarding assets.
+As retirement age approaches, savings are gradually being channeled into less risky vehicles.

-The managing body must provide you with information on the characteristics of the plan, its management method and its taxation when the RIP is opened.
+The managing body must provide you with information on the characteristics of the plan, its management method and its taxation at the time of the opening of the PER.

 - Account Evolution